microsoft/react-native-test-app/CONTRIBUTING.md

 Following this is necessary to pass CI.

+> [!NOTE]
+>
-> Note that if you need to push additional changes to an existing PR, you don't
+> If you're pushing additional changes to an existing PR, you don't need to
-> need to follow this convention.
+> follow this convention.
 We squash all commits before merging.
-Only the
+Only the first
-> first commit needs to adhere.
+> commit needs to adhere.

 ## Additional Dependencies